Chapter ten: Sugar and spice

 And sits down with us.

-“We found out that Himowa is good at this game,” I tell her.
+“We found out that Himowa is really good at this game,” I tell her.

 “Really?”
 Elizabeth asks as a smile breaks free on her face.